Analytics & BI

 Enterprise analytics and data visualization platform for rich dashboards, BI reporting, and visual exploration of business data.

-In Choosely terms, this sits in the analytics & bi lane and is typically chosen for enterprise bi and visual analytics.
+In Choosely terms, this sits in the analytics & bi lane and is commonly selected for enterprise bi and visual analytics.

 Pricing